-- Bachelor's degree from an accredited college or university with an overall grade point average (GPA) of 2.75 or better, or a GPA of at least 3.0 for the junior and senior years of undergraduate work.
+- Bachelor's degree from an accredited college or university with an overall grade point average (GPA) of 3.0 or better.

-- One semester of course work in statistics or algebra or calculus or computer science.
+- Three credits of course work in statistics or algebra or calculus or computer science.

-- Two semesters of course work in the physical sciences, life sciences, or engineering.
+- Six credits of course work in the physical sciences, life sciences, or engineering.

-- Two semesters of course work in the social sciences, history, business, or law.
+- Six credits of course work in the social sciences, history, management, or law.

-- One semester of course work in English composition or technical writing.
+- Three credits of course work in English composition or technical writing.

 - Pre-requisite courses from 2 to 5 above must have been completed at college level, preferably with a grade of B or higher.

-- The General Record Examination (GRE) General Exam if you plan on seeking funding (graduate assistantship, tuition waivers) via the department or a faculty member.
+- Take the General Record Examination (GRE) General Exam if you plan on seeking funding (graduate assistantship, tuition waivers) via the department or a faculty member.
 Otherwise, it is not required for admission to the MS program.

 - Submission of a written statement of goals highlighting the candidate’s interest in space studies and motivation to undertake this program.
 This is the same as the graduate school’s requirement of a statement of goals.

 Applicants who have met the minimum admission requirements stipulated by the School of Graduate Studies and have met all departmental requirements for admission may be admitted into Approved status.
 Admission to this status implies only that a student is permitted to commence graduate work which normally will lead to a degree, diploma, or certificate.
 However, admission to Approved status does not guarantee that a student will be allowed to become a candidate for a degree or diploma.